-Each student at the elementary school level will be issued a device for the 21-22 school year.
-Preschool students will be issued an iPad and K-5th grade students will be issued a Chromebook.
-Devices will be kept at school, except in the event of a school shutdown due to COVID-19, where all students are required to participate in virtual learning.
+Each student at the elementary school level will be issued a device for the 22-23 school year.
+Preschool students will be issued an iPad and AK-5th grade students will be issued a Chromebook.
+Devices will be kept at school, except in the event of a school shutdown in which all students are required to participate in virtual learning.
 In that case, devices would be sent home.

-The full, detailed Elementary Student Device Agreement can be found at this link: http://www.cr.k12.ia.us/assets/1/6/ES_Student_Device_Agreement_English.pdf or by searching "Student Devices" on crschools.us

-A summary can be found in this handbook.
+The full, detailed Elementary Student Device Agreement can be found on crschools.us A summary can be found in this handbook.